luxe/unilang/README.md

 Semantic analysis builds an ADT nearly identical to the tokens you write.
 You can leave nearly any token out, and based on various configurations,
 you will get default values, automated enrichments, or descriptive errors.
 So many languages have bad compiler errors.
-You will not see these in Unilang.
+You will not see these in Unilang
+due to the rich token set and easy to understand grammar.

 #### 3. Code generation
 Unilang could target LLVM, output byte code for the JVM, or operate under its own interpreter.